MSc Psychological Research Methods

 Our Psychological Research Methods course combines training in psychological theory with practical research skills development - a modern approach to studying mind and behaviour preparing you for a future career in psychology and psychology research.
 You’ll gain a thorough introduction to quantitative and qualitative research, the analysis and interpretation of data, and a critical, sceptical approach to psychological science.

 The unique feature of this course is flexibility - you’re free to investigate a wide range of topics across the discipline while maintaining a high standard of training.
 This encourages an understanding of different methods and perspectives within the field of Psychology helping you make choices which will benefit your future career.

-There are a number of degree pathways available:
+There are four degree pathways available:

 - Child Development

 - Perception and Action

 Opportunities for practical hands-on skills development are built in, ranging from low-tech observational assessment to high-tech eye-tracking.
 You’ll carry out a work placement, typically in an external company, charity or third sector organisation.
 This provides you with a fantastic opportunity to develop relevant work-based employment skills, and to develop a network of contacts relevant to your future career goals.
 Students benefit hugely from this experience, combining skills and experience with personal and professional development.

 You’ll be based in a dedicated MSc office, or within an appropriate research group, and allocated a peer mentor.
 You’ll also have an academic supervisor in Psychology who supports and guides your development, including your research dissertation project.